To ensure equal access to regular secondary career technical programs, the following admissions procedure has been established:

 Once the class size is reached in a program, qualified applicants will be placed on a wait list.
 In the event that there are insufficient openings available, handicapped and disadvantaged students will be subject to the same nondiscriminatory selection procedures as all other applicants.

-Students seeking to return to the Center for a second year need to be recommended for re admittance by their technical education instructor and have a good attendance record.
+Students seeking to return for a second year in the same program need to be recommended by their technical education instructor and have a good attendance record.

 Late enrollment to a program is permitted up to ten days into each semester, on a space available basis.